nyergler/effective-django/source/01_intro/models.rst

 Note that the database engine is specified as a string, and not a direct reference to the Python object.
-This is because the settings file needs to be easily importable, without triggering any side effects.
-You should avoid adding imports to the settings file.
+This is because the settings file needs to be easily importable, without triggering any side effects. **You should avoid adding imports to the settings file.**

 You rarely need to import the settings file directly; Django imports it for you, and makes it available as ``django.conf.settings``.
 You typically import your settings from ``django.conf``::

   from django.conf import settings

+By referring to ``django.conf.settings`` your code doesn't need to bake in assumptions about package names, etc: you can write Django _applications_ that can plug into different _projects_ in the future.

 Creating a Model
 ================